 There seems to be an emerging debate on the necessity of selecting an ISO 13485-registered company to handle contract manufacturing needs.
 Let’s begin with the obvious: What do you manufacture?

-If the answer is “medical devices,” then the path is clear: YES you need a 13485-certified company!
+If the answer is “medical devices,” then the path is clear: YES, you need an ISO 13485-certified company!
 You might not be “required” based on some regulatory loopholes, but here is the real scoop.
 If you and your company are responsible for the manufacture of a medical device (implantable or otherwise), why would you ever want to take the risk?
 If you’re manufacturing medical devices of any kind, your business is likely already a 13485 company, and you are (or should be) well aware of the benefits registration provides.
 You will also be well aware of the effort put into maintaining a certification—the audits, the surveillance meetings, the documentation.
 If you outsource, you should expect nothing less than the same efforts from your contract manufacturer, and you should expect to see similar benefits in the course of your project.

 Avoid Litigation and Liability with a Registered Contract Manufacturer